strangerstudios/paid-memberships-pro/readme.txt

 8. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.3.1 =
+* BUG FIX: Fixed issue with BuddyBoss and other themes/plugins that use the_title filter with only one parameter.

 = 2.3 - 2020-05-01 =
 * FEATURE: Added frontend login and password reset.
 * FEATURE: Added frontend user profile editing.